GSA/digitalgov.gov/content/events/2021/06/2021-06-03-2021-user-experience-summit.md

 In this session you will hear from the following speaker:

-* Shannon McHarg, Office of Natural Resources Revenue (ONRR)
+* Shannon McHarg — Office of Natural Resources Revenue (ONRR)

 - - -